Breast Lift – San Diego

 Breast Lift 101

-One way to know if you need a breast lift is to perform the “pencil test.”
-Put a pencil in the fold under the breast.
+One way to know if you need a breast lift is to perform the “pencil test,” which is essentially putting a pencil in the fold under the breast.
 If your breast falls over the pencil and holds it in place (or if you have to significantly pick up your breast to be able to set the pencil there), you most likely are a candidate for a breast lift.
 This is an important part of determining whether you can achieve your cosmetic breast surgery goals with implants alone, a lift alone, or in combination.

 - Minor to major descent (droopiness) to the breasts